esnacc/esnacc-ng/README.md

    1. C routines for BER encoding, decoding, printing and freeing.
    2. C++ routines for BER encoding, decoding, and printing.
+   3. Python routines for BER encoding, decoding, and printing.
-   3. A type table that can be used with C driver routines for BER encoding, decoding, printing and freeing.
+   4. A type table that can be used with C driver routines for BER encoding, decoding, printing and freeing.
-   4. if you are really lucky, a core dump! :)
+   5. if you are really lucky, a core dump! :)

 esnacc tries to produce reasonably efficient C or C++ routines and data structures to support BER encoding and decoding values of the given